peter-tackage/draw-engine/README.md

 The BasicDrawEngine class provides an example implementation.
 It's certainly not efficient or "good", but it works well enough.

-All DrawEngine implementations should at least fullfil the tests in the AbstractDrawEngineTest class.
+All DrawEngine implementations should at least fulfil the tests in the AbstractDrawEngineTest class.

 Refer to BasicDrawEngineTest as an example for testing a specific implementation.